hashkat/hashkat/docs/tutorial02.md

 `./run.sh`

-Alternatively, to run a simulation using a random seed for the random number generator, type the command:
+Alternatively, to run a simulation using a random seed, type the command:

 `./run.sh --rand`

-For this first tutorial, the first command is sufficient.

 #### Stopping and Continuing a Simulation